NeedleInAJayStack/go-timeseries-api/README.md

-# API Server
+# Timeseries API Server

-This is Jay's API for different datasets.
+This is Jay's Timeseries API server.
 It requires a Timescale DB instance.

 ## Getting Started